pepkit/pepspec/docs/specification.md

 ### Project attribute: `sample_modifiers`

 The sample modifiers allows you to modify sample attributes from within the project configuration file.
 You can use this to add new attributes to samples in a variety of ways, including attributes whose value varies depending on values of existing attributes, or whose values are composed of existing attribute values.
 This is a key feature of PEP that allows you to make the sample tables more portable.
-There are 4 subsections corresponding to 4 types of sample modifier: `append`, `duplicate`, `imply`, and `derive`.

-The samples will be modified in this order: append, duplicate, imply, derive.
-Within each modifiers, samples will be modified in the order in which the commands are listed.
+There are 4 subsections corresponding to 4 types of sample modifier: `append`, `duplicate`, `imply`, and `derive`; and the samples will be modified in that order.
+Within each modifier, samples will be modified in the order in which the commands are listed.

 #### *sample_modifiers.append*